 At this stage, we present the scope of work to our team members.
 A business analyst creates a product development backlog based on functional and non-functional requirements and business needs.
 This formalizes the product vision into the project scope for the development team.

 Meanwhile, our development team prepares for the actual development.
 This includes transferring technical knowledge from the solution architect to the development team, creating a testing strategy, reviewing technical documentation, and performing initial project setup of all required environments.

 Each feature passes through two stages of development:

-At this stage, the design is turned into code and other artifacts (database, automation tests, etc.).
+At this stage, the design is turned into code.
 We keep an eye on the quality of our products.
 So in addition to implementing the UI design, our developers conduct regular technical audits and test developed functionality.

 When developers implement a feature, we test it, validate it, and register defects.
-After getting a QA report describing all defects, our developers fix them until the product meets the requirements and works smoothly.
+For complex systems, we also activate automatic testing.
+After getting QA and Automation Testing Quality Control (ATQC) reports describing all defects, our developers fix them until the product meets the requirements and works smoothly.